etorres-revature/Weather_Dashboard/README.md

 *Bootstrap 4* content borrowed from <a target="_blank" rel="noopener noreferrer">[this page](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)).</a>

-#### :page_with_curl: MaterializeCSS :page_with_curl:

-**MaterializeCSS** combines the classic principles of successful design along with innovation and technology.
-The goal is to develop a system of design that allows for a unified user experience across all their products on any platform.

-Elements and components such as grids, typography, color, and imagery are not only visually pleasing, but also create a sense of hierarchy, meaning, and focus.

-*Materialize* content borrowed from <a target="_blank" rel="noopener noreferrer">[this page](https://materializecss.com/about.html).</a>

 #### :sparkler: JavaScript :sparkler:

 **JavaScript (JS)** is one of the core technologies of the World Wide Web (along with HTML and CSS).
 It enables interactive web pages and is an essential part of web applications.
 JS is a multi-faceted, scripting language that provides versatility through Application Programming Interfaces (APIs) and Document Object Model (DOM) manipulation, among others.